cau-se/cp-dsl-replication/README.md

 Depending on the editor there are some minor differences in how to use the different editors with the CP-DSL tooling.
-The prepared specifications and declaration for UVic and MITgcm can be found in this repository/archive in the `projects` directory.
+The prepared specifications and declarations for UVic and MITgcm can be found in this repository/archive in the `projects` directory.

 ## Using Eclipse